nbr9097/nbr9097/README.md

 ---

 ## 💡 Currently Working On
-- Developing an AI-powered study assistant
+- Developing an AI-powered  VOICE DISTRESS DETECTION
-- Creating MERN stack tutorials for beginners
-- Building a community for women in tech (SheHike initiative)

 ---